George Abbott (politician): Campaign for Liberal leadership

-Christy Clark ministry
+Clark ministry

 On March 14, 2011, Abbott was appointed minister of education, as a part of Clark's initial cabinet.

 On August 30, 2012, Abbott announced he would not be running in the 2013 election.
 He remained education minister until September 5, 2012.

 Post-politics

 In 2013, Abbott re-enrolled at the University of Victoria, where he began writing a thesis on the impact of the federal–provincial division of powers on aboriginal policy.
-On November 22, 2013, it was announced that Abbott would teach a course on BC's political economy at the UVic.
+On November 22, 2013, it was announced that Abbott would teach a course on BC's political economy at UVic.
+He received his PhD in 2019.

 In 2015, Premier Clark and her cabinet vetoed the appointment of Abbott to be Chief Treaty Commissioner of BC Treaty Commission due to her government aiming to reform the treaty process.
 Abbott had been working on transition with the departing commission chief and his removal was criticized by First Nations.
 In 2015, Abbott revealed that he had let his party membership lapse and considered himself non-partisan.
 He stressed that it was not a decision made by any "single thing", but several factors that lead him to be unhappy with the party.

-Personal life

-Abbott received his Bachelor of Arts from the University of British Columbia and his Master of Arts and Doctor of Philosophy in political science from the University of Victoria.

-Abbott was the chair of the Columbia-Shuswap Regional District.
-He was also involved in amateur sports as a minor hockey coach.

-George and Lesley Abbott live in Sicamous and have three children.